jorsanpe/cpmbits/docs/documentation/project-templates.md

 # Project Templates

 Starting from cpm version 1.7.0, project templates are supported.
-A cpm project can be created from a template.
-Such template will be downloaded from cpm-hub, provided it exists.
-A project can be created from a template as follows:
+A cpm project can be created from a template, provided it exists in the repository, as follows:

 ```bash
 cpm create -t arduino-uno:0.2.0 project-from-template